AnneJ17/android-cheat-sheet/README.md

   Android draws the layout hierarchy in three stages:
   - Measuring stage: `onMeasure()` - Each view must measure itself
   - Layout stage: each ViewGroup finds the right position for its children on the screen by using the child size and also by following the layout rules.
-  - Drawing stage: `onDraw()` - after measuring and positioning all of the views, each view happily draws itself.l This method provides a canvas for that. `invalidate()`: makes Android redraw the view by calling onDraw()
+  - Drawing stage: `onDraw()` - after measuring and positioning all of the views, each view happily draws itself.
+This method provides a canvas for that. `invalidate()`: makes Android redraw the view by calling onDraw()

 * **Fragment**
-  Fragment segments your app into multiple, independent screens that are hosted within an Activity.
+  Fragments can be used as part of your application's layout, allowing you to better modularize your code and more easily adjust your user interface to the screen it is running on.
+In short, fragment segments your app into multiple, independent screens that are hosted within an Activity.
   - modularity - divide UI to subsections
   - reusability - same fragment can be used in other activities
   - adaptability -  easily adjust your UI to the screen it is running on.